Cancel Credit Cards

 Magazines, newspapers, and other print subscriptions can be canceled by calling the customer service number of the publication and requesting cancelation.
 Many publications will also allow you to cancel a subscription online.
 Be prepared by having a copy of the publication with you while you’re canceling the subscription.

-Close Online Accounts
+Close Or Transfer Online Accounts

 - Yahoo!
 Mail